 - Record all accounts receivable activity in the University's accounting system

 - Reconcile aging report balances to the general ledger quarterly

 Guidelines for the Provision of Goods or Services on a Credit Basis

 The decision to allow external customers to purchase goods or services on a credit basis requires a progressive level of financial scrutiny based on the risk of non-payment.
 The following outline must be used as a guide and reviews performed prior to providing goods or services on credit.

 - Large, domestic governmental agencies whose primary function is awarding funds for research require the lowest level of financial scrutiny.
 Examples include the National Science Foundation or the National Institutes of Health

 - Small, domestic governments and large, domestic corporations will require a higher level of review

 - Foreign governments and small corporations should have a thorough financial review to determine credit worthiness.
-These reviews must consist of enough information to satisfy the RC and AFR of the external customers' ability to pay for goods or services provided.
+These reviews must consist of enough information to satisfy the RC and RSA of the external customers' ability to pay for goods or services provided.
 Examples of acceptable review include: payment history with the University and the state of Texas, an external credit report, and/or business references

 Organizations or individuals making a one-time purchase of goods or services may not transact with the University on a credit basis.
 Advanced payment must be secured prior to providing any goods or services.
 Examples of one-time purchases may include registration for summer camps or the sale of surplus property.